March 9, 2026

 My stories had more to do with internal APIs.
 Building product at an enterprise company regularly involved coordinating between product lines because of scope overlap.

-My team, which was building an AI BDR, was relying on another internal team to create a technographics and psychographics API that our service could call to personalize outbound emails with context.
+My team, which was building an AI Sales Rep, was relying on another internal team to create a technographics and psychographics API that our service could call to personalize outbound emails with context.

 While no serious incidents happened, we quickly realized the system was at the mercy of the other team.
 If params or values in the API response changed without us knowing, it would cause our AI BDR's email generation to fail or miss our content quality standards.